MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_data.md

 docker run -it -v c:\source:c:\destination 1f62aaf73140 cmd
 ```

-For more information on managing data in containers with Docker see [Docker Volumes on Docker.com](https://docs.docker.com/userguide/dockervolumes/)
+For more information on managing data in containers with Docker see [Docker Volumes on Docker.com](https://docs.docker.com/userguide/dockervolumes/).

-*At the time of writing this functionality may not be fully functional.
-For a list of current issues and workarounds see [Work in Progress](../about/work_in_progress.md)